 Of all the potent, unholy urges that drive the Damned, the subtlest and most misunderstood is the crushing sense of debt that comes with boons owed.
-The strange, undying obligation that accompanies favors is called prestation, and it has caused more anguish to vampiric society than all the efforts of all the world's vampire hunters.
+The strange, undying

 Prestation exists in all societies, vampiric and mortal alike, but nowhere is the system more powerful and crippling than among the Kindred.
-Vampires are routinely driven to extremes of prestation unknown in mortal society.
+Vampires are routinely driven to extremes of prestation unknown in mor tal society.
 Many vampires are unaware of the degree to which prestation runs, and ruins, their existences.
-And very few of them know why it does so.
+And very few of them know why it does so